RichardBack/PetHotelManagement/README.md

 - Redesigned System Architecture: Transitioned to a modular design for better flexibility and maintainability.

-- ⚙Scalable Codebase: Improved the code structure to support future functionality.
+- Scalable Codebase: Improved the code structure to support future functionality.

 - Service-Oriented Features: Added grooming services and extended stay options tailored to customer needs.